 Gender Inclusive Housing (GIH) is intended to support transgender, gender variant, non-binary, and questioning students by providing non-binary housing options.
 In GIH, a student can live with any other student regardless of sex, gender, or gender identity/expression.
 As the intended purpose of GIH is to provide living options for students who do not feel comfortable in gender binary housing, preference for GIH spaces will be given to students who identify as transgender, gender variant, non-binary, and/or questioning.

-Gender Inclusive Housing will be available in all residential Villages starting Fall 2019-2020.
-All residents of any type of housing must adhere to common standards of civility and respect regarding diverse gender identities/expressions.
+Gender Inclusive Housing is available in Coyote Village, Arrowhead Village, and University Village.
+All residents, regardless of housing type assignment, must adhere to common standards of civility and respect regarding diverse gender identities/expressions.

 CSUSB does not discriminate on the basis of sex, gender, or sexual orientation in its education programs or activities.
 Title IX of the Education Amendments of 1972, and certain other federal and state laws, prohibit discrimination on the basis of sex in all education programs and activities operated by the university (both on and off campus).
 Title IX protects all people regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and violence.
-For complete information and resources, visit CSUSB's Title IX & Gender Equity website or email: titleIX@csusb.edu.
+For complete information and resources, visit Institutional Equity & Compliance or email email@example.com.

 All Gender Restrooms are available throughout the CSUSB campus

 Queer and Transgender Resource Center located in the San Manuel Student Union, Phone: 909.537.5963

 Interested in learning more about gender and sexuality?
 Visit Gender & Sexuality Studies, Phone: 909.537.5606